devfrx/modex/docs/guide/sandbox.md

 Select a modpack to see all connected mods highlighted.

-### Explore Dependencies

-When dependency information is available, see which mods are commonly used together.

 ## Tips

 - Use **filters** to reduce clutter when exploring
 - **Performance mode** is recommended for 500+ nodes
 - **WebGL mode** handles animations more smoothly
-- Double-click empty space to reset the view